 In 2023, CPRAC provided subject-matter orientations on these key topic areas and convened the associated committees.
 CPRAC reviewed key literature, evidence-based research, and relevant data on various anti-poverty policy proposals.
-Where appropriate, CPRAC invited academics, researchers, experts, and practitioners to present on Committee topical areas and the effects of related proposals to reduce childhood poverty, including, but not limited to, the Columbia University Center on Poverty and Social Policy, the NYU Furman Center, Stanford Center of Poverty and Inequality, the Economic Policy Institute, Niskanen Center, and State agency leaders from the Department of Labor (DOL), the Office of Children and Family Services (OCFS), and OTDA.
+Where appropriate, CPRAC invited academics, researchers, experts, and practitioners to present on Committee topical areas and the effects of related proposals to reduce childhood poverty, including, but not limited to, the Columbia University Center on Poverty and Social Policy, the NYU Furman Center, Stanford Center of Poverty and Inequality, the Economic Policy Institute, Niskanen Center, and State agency leaders from the Department of Labor (DOL), the Office of Children and Family Services (OCFS), and the Office of Temporary and Disability Assistance (OTDA).